coneco-lab/modified-ant/README.md

 - `config.py`: critical variables and class instances, used by `master_script.py` and `utils.py`
 - `mant-conditions.csv`: a `.csv` file containing task condition parameters (one row per condition).
 Required by PsychoPy
 - `text-messages`: a folder that contains text messages displayed during the experiment (e.g., instructions) in the form of `.txt` files
+- `mant-data-analysis`: a folder that contains functions to analyse and plot mANT data

 Running `master_script.py` is enough to run the mANT.
 If you want to modify a critical variable (e.g., the number of experimental blocks) or class instance (e.g., monitor parameters), just change it in `config.py`.
 If you want to change what happens at any step along the task (e.g., the structure of a trial), act on `utils.py`.